bernie-skipole/inditest/README.md

 Note these examples have Inline script metadata defining their\
-dependencies on indipydriver, and so if copied to your own\
+dependencies, and so if copied to your own machine, and if you\
-machine, and if you have a tool such as uv, which will\
+have a tool such as uv, which will automatically pull in\
-automatically pull in dependencies, you should be able to\
-very simply run the scripts with:
+dependencies, you should be able to very simply run the scripts with:

 uv run examplescript.py